silasmariusz/atmospheric-weather-card/README.md

 * **Dynamic Weather Physics:** Individual particles for rain, snow, and hail with custom physics for speed, turbulence, and wobbling.
 * **Ambient Environment:** Includes wind-blown leaves, drifting fog banks, randomized lightning bolts, airplanes, shooting stars and rare aurora borealis effects.
 * **Real-Time Moon Rendering:** Calculates and draws the exact moon illumination and terminator line based on your sensor data.
-* **Performance Optimized:** Automatically pauses animations when the card is hidden from view and uses debounced resizing to prevent dashboard lag.
-Because HTML Canvas animations can be demanding on hardware, the visual effects and frame rate are intentionally toned down to prevent your Home Assistant dashboard from lagging or becoming unresponsive.
+* **Performance Optimized:** Automatically pauses animations when the card is hidden from view and uses debounced resizing to prevent dashboard lag, as HTML Canvas animations can be demanding on hardware.

 ## Installation